xumzheng/microsoft-graph-docs/api-reference/beta/resources/tasklist.md

 ---
-title: "taskList resource type"
+title: taskList resource type
-description: "Represents a list created by a user in Microsoft To Do that contains one or more Task resources."
+description: Represents a list created by a user in Microsoft To Do that contains one or more Task resources.
-author: "avijityadav"
+author: avijityadav
 ms.localizationpriority: medium
-ms.prod: "outlook"
+ms.prod: outlook
 doc_type: resourcePageType
 ---